Gamemode4Dev/GM4_Datapacks/lib_lore/README.md

 data modify storage gm4_lore:temp Target set from <...>
 ```

 `Input`: This is list of the lore that will be inserted or replaced.
-This should not be set when simply searching or removing and will be ignored if set while using the search of remove operation.
+This should not be set when simply searching or removing and will be ignored if set while using the search or remove operation.
 ```mcfunction
 data modify storage gm4_lore:temp Input set from <...>
 ```